Robert H. Scales: 1960s

+1970s

-In the early 1970s, Scales earned a master's and Ph.D. in history from Duke University.
-His 1976 doctoral thesis was entitled Artillery in small wars: the evolution of British artillery doctrine, 1860-1914.
+In the early 1970s, Scales earned a Master's degree and Ph.D. in history from Duke University.
+His 1976 doctoral thesis was entitled Artillery in small wars: the evolution of British artillery doctrine, 1860–1914.

+1980s

 Beginning in 1982, Scales was a field artillery battalion commander in South Korea.

 From 1986 to 1988, Scales served as deputy chief of staff for the U.S. Army V Corps in Frankfurt, West Germany.

+1990s

 In 1990, Scales commanded the U.S. Army Field Artillery School at Fort Sill, Oklahoma.

 Scales was named director of the Desert Storm Special Study Group in 1991, and authored the book, Certain Victory, the U.S. Army's official account of the first Persian Gulf War.
 The book was published in 1994, the first of seven he has written.

 In 1995 he became deputy chief of staff for the Army Training and Doctrine Command, developing a blueprint for designing future military forces.

 The high point of his career was his appointment as commandant of the U.S. Army War College in 1997.

+2000s

 Scales retired in November 2000 after 34 years of service.
 He continued to write and accept speaking engagements after leaving active duty and was named Fleet Admiral Chester W. Nimitz Lecturer at the University of California, Berkeley, in 2004.

 and serves as a commentator for both NPR and Fox News.
 His writing has appeared in Time Magazine.

 In 2002, Scales was named President of Walden University, a position he held until 2003.

-Controversies
+2010s

-On 10 March 2015, Robert Scales told in an interview with Lou Dobbs Tonight at Fox News about the War in Donbass: "The only way the United States can have any effect in this region and turn the tide is to start killing Russians — killing so many Russians that even Putin's media can't hide the fact that Russians are returning to the motherland in body bags".
+In an interview with Lou Dobbs Tonight at Fox News on 10 March 2015, speaking about the War in Donbas, General Scales said, "The only way the United States can have any effect in this region and turn the tide is to start killing Russians — killing so many Russians that even Putin's media can't hide the fact that Russians are returning to the motherland in body bags".
 The Moscow Times wrote that the context of his statement suggested that his words were rhetoric, rather than a call to arms.

 On 12 March 2015, Investigative Committee of Russia launched a criminal case, describing Scales' words as a call to the U.S. political and military leadership and the American citizens to "conduct military operations on the Ukrainian territory and to kill Russian citizens, as well as Russian-speaking people".
 The case was launched under the article of Russia's Criminal Code that prohibits "public calls to unleash an aggressive warfare, made with the use of media outlets".
-If arrested and convicted by a Russian court, Scales could theoretically be faced up to five years in prison.
+If arrested and convicted by a Russian court, Scales could have theoretically faced up to five years in prison.

 Personal life

-Scales is the father of two daughters, who both joined the U.S. Army.
+Scales is survived by his two daughters, who both joined the U.S. Army.
 He purchased his first civilian home in 2002 at age 58.
 His father retired from the U.S. Army as a colonel.